Javier Soler (footballer)

-Javier Soler Gandia (born 20 February 1997) is a Spanish footballer who plays for Getafe CF B. Mainly a central defender, he can also play as a midfielder.
+Javier Soler Gandia (born 20 February 1997) is a Spanish footballer who plays for Segunda Federación club Alcoyano.
+Mainly a central defender, he can also play as a midfielder.

 Club career

 Soler was born in Ontinyent, Valencian Community, and represented Ontinyent CF, CD Alcoyano and Córdoba CF as a youth.
 He made his senior debut with the reserves on 12 May 2016, starting in a 1–3 Tercera División away loss against UD Los Barrios.

 Soler made his first team debut on 2 December 2017, starting in a 1–3 loss at SD Huesca in the Segunda División.
 The following 10 July he moved to another reserve team, Atlético Levante UD in the third level.